 The Agency has implemented GASB No. 72, Fair Value Measurement and Application.
 This guidance requires government entities to measure investments and certain other items at fair value.
 The objective is to enhance comparability of financial statements among governments by requiring measurement of certain assets and liabilities at fair value using a consistent and more detailed definition of fair value and accepted valuation techniques.
 This guidance clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 Under this guidance, fair value measurements are not adjusted for transaction costs.
-This guidance establishes a fair value.
+This guidance establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).